taswanj01/Ride_Share_Company_Analysis/README.md

 In addition, there are three pie charts:

-% of Total Fares by City Type
+Percentage of Total Fares by City Type
-% of Total Rides by City Type
+Percentage of Total Rides by City Type
-% of Total Drivers by City Type
+Percentage of Total Drivers by City Type

 Following is a quick written description of three observable trends based on the data.